Bachelor Bait: Analysis

 According to Marilyn Ann Moss, Bachelor Bait "is a light comedy that touches briefly on the Depression (when mention is made of "everyone being out of work these days") before it supplies its audience with a leisurely paced series of misadventures."

 The film lost $3,000 for RKO Studios.

+Production

+In February 1934, Lou Brock announced The Great American Harem as the next film for Ginger Rogers.

+William Seiter was set to direct.